Company purchase agreement: shares and cash deal

 Revisiting any shareholders' agreement

 As this deal entitles the seller to receive shares, immediately on completion of this agreement, the seller should enter into a shareholders' agreement with the existing shareholders of the buyer.
 All of the detailed control is best exercised through a shareholder agreement.
+You could use any of the Net Lawman templates for UK companies.

 Other similar templates